micah-trp/pandas-challenge/README.md

 Pelase refer to main Jupyter Notebook to run code : note DF tables are named using convention provided.

 For the last 3 questions when Binning / grouping was used -
-I have created my own seperate grouped summary table befor using the script suggessted for the final data frame.
+I have created my own seperate grouped summary table before using the script suggessted for the final data frame.
+Hence there is method 1 : Straight to aggregation table and metod 2: creating df from varilables generated.

 Please note the data frames should be the same output although methodology was different.
 #